the primary brain

 Long Vowel Roll and Read Activity

 During this roll it, read it, color it activity, students will roll a die to determine the word to read.
 Each time they read a word, they get to place a counter over the word.
 My students go crazy over the mini Target erasers that we all know and love.
 Such a great motivator for only $1!
 I like to laminate these worksheets to cut down on the prep work I have to do each year.
 I also LOVE Astrobrights paper since it adds such a fun pop of color to the worksheet.
-Click here to grab a 150 page pack of Astrobrights paper on Amazon.
 This is the best deal I have found for Astrobrights paper!

 Long I Mega Blocks Long I Mega Blocks